rjodon-compas-forks/compas-dev.github.io/_sources/gettingstarted/installation.rst.txt

    There are two options for downloading the main library onto your system.

-   *Clone the GitHub repository*
+   a. *Clone the GitHub repository*

    .. code-block:: none

         git clone https://github.com/compas-dev/compas.git

-   or, using GitHub Desktop
+   Using GitHub Desktop

    .. code-block:: none